Codelfa Construction Pty Ltd v State Rail Authority of NSW: Frustration

-However, Codelfa Construction succeeded on the second ground of appeal, with the majority finding that the contract was frustrated.
+However, the Codelfa Construction succeeded on the second ground of appeal, with the majority finding that the contract was frustrated.
 In coming to this determination, the court followed the definition of frustration laid out in Davis Contractors Ltd v Fareham Urban District Council.
 That is that "frustration occurs whenever the law recognises that without default of either party a contractual obligation has become incapable of being performed because the circumstances in which performance called for would render it a thing radically different from that which was undertaken by the contract".
 Therefore, the critical issue which the court had to determine was whether the situation resulting from the grant of an injunction rendered the situation "radically different" from that which was contemplated at the time of contractual formation.
 On this point, Justice Aickin said:

 “It is a different situation from that in which one party has been prevented from completing the contract work within a specific time because of a shortage of materials or labour…the injunction made it impossible to complete the work being done in a manner of time, which, from the outset, both parties knew were essential…’